25+ Of the Best Books on the American Revolution

 Topic: The Revolution as a continental and global event.

-Summary: Taylor examines the Revolution not just as a colonial rebellion, but as part of a wider reshaping of North America involving Native nations, African Americans, and competing empires.
-His narrative challenges myths and highlights the war’s messy, often contradictory outcomes.
-The book reframes the Revolution as a struggle with many winners and losers.
+Taylor views the Revolution in a much broader context than a revolt of British colonists.
+It was part of a fundamental transformation of North America by Native nations, African Americans, and rival empires.
+The author dispels many myths and shows the results of the war were often chaotic and contradictory.
+The book reinterprets the Revolution as a conflict with many more winners and losers.

 7. Liberty’s Exiles: American Loyalists in the Revolutionary World – Maya Jasanoff